Essiac Circle of Friends

 There has been a great deal of controversy, confusion and false claims surrounding eight-herb teas that claim to be Essiac.
 Unfortunately, these false claims are still being promoted on the internet by unethical retailers.

 Most of the eight-herb formulas on the internet contain two herbs which Rene Caisse did not use--blessed thistle and kelp.
 Therefore, they are not Essiac tea.
-The two most commonly encountered eight-herb teas that are mistakingly referred to as Essiac tea are Dr. Brusch's tea and Elaine Alexander's "Flor•Essence®" tea.
+The two most commonly encountered eight-herb teas that are mistakenly referred to as Essiac tea are Dr. Brusch's tea and Elaine Alexander's "Flor•Essence®" tea.
 There are other incorrect variations on the internet that are not Essiac tea.

-Fortunately, however, Essiac historian/biographer Sheila Snow had collected more than sufficient evidence to set the record straight on this matter.
+Fortunately, Essiac historian/biographer Sheila Snow had collected more than sufficient evidence to set the record straight on this matter.
 Anyone can read these findings in THE SECRETS OF RENE CAISSE'S HERBAL PHARMACY and THE ESSIAC BOOK both written by Sheila Snow and co-author Mali Klein.

 Q: Did Rene Caisse give the Essiac formula to Dr. Charles Brusch?

 A: No. Rene Caisse emphatically stated that she did not give the Essiac formula to Dr. Brusch.
 The issue of whether or not Dr. Brusch obtained the Essiac formula from Rene Caisse was finally settled on July 11, 1977.
 In reference to her Essiac formula Rene Caisse told Sheila Snow: "I didn't give it to Doctor Brusch and I'm not giving it to anyone else."1